cmdoffing/validatingCSV/README.md

 * 'valid_values' : An iterable containing only those values that are valid for this field.
 If a non-string type is used, the field will first be converted to a value of that type before this check is made.

+### Implementation Notes

+CsvValidator is a Python 3 module for validating data from CSV files.
+It consists of a single class, ValidatingCSVReader, which when instantiated returns an iterator that returns one row of data at a time.
+Each row is represented as a named tuple, with the field names of the named tuple supplied as part of the validation parameters.
+The reader instance raises the standard StopIteration exception (as do the built-in Python iterators) when it attempts to read past the last CSV row.

+validatingCSV reads its validation and conversion parameters from a JSON file and outputs any errors to an instance of the ValidatingCSVReader class.